Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/materialized-views/idempotent_inserts_mv.md

 ClickHouse still does not have transactions.
 They will be implemented around 2022Q2.

-Because of Clickhouse materialized view is a trigger.
+Because of ClickHouse materialized view is a trigger.
 And an insert into a table and an insert into a subordinate materialized view it's two different inserts so they are not atomic alltogether.

 And insert into a materialized view may fail after the succesful insert into the table.
 In case of any failure a client gets the error about failed insertion.
 You may enable insert_deduplication (it's enabled by default for Replciated engines) and repeate the insert with an idea to achive idempotate insertion,